geoff-project/coi/docs/tutorials/packaging.rst

 Continuous Integration
 ----------------------

-`Continuous integration`_ is a software development strategy that prefers to merge features into a project's main branch frequently to prevent code divergence.
+`Continuous integration`_ is a strategy that prefers to merge features into the main development branch frequently and early.
+This avoids code divergence and hard-to-resolve merge conflicts.
 To facilitate this, websites like Gitlab offer `CI pipelines`_ that build and test code on each push *automatically*.

 .. _Continuous integration:
    https://en.wikipedia.org/wiki/Continuous_integration